Zoom Phone vs Zoom Contact Center Reporting: What’s the Difference?

 9How to Decide Which Model You Need

 Ask your stakeholders: Are we measuring infrastructure or performance?
 Are we managing internal communication or customer service?
-Do we need SLA and workforce occupancy?
-If the focus is on customer experience performance, use Zoom Contact Center reporting.
+If the focus is on customer experience, use Zoom Contact Center reporting.
 If the focus is telephony operations visibility, use Zoom Phone reporting.
-If you need both, you must architect for both intentionally.

 10Strategic Reporting Design Recommendation

 For enterprises running both platforms, Metropolis recommends defining separate KPI frameworks while creating a unified executive summary dashboard.
 Normalize your user identity mapping and align retention policies across both systems.
-Avoid blending KPIs in a way that distorts performance interpretation; treat the systems as complementary rather than interchangeable.
+Avoid blending KPIs in a way that distorts performance interpretation.

-Zoom Phone reporting answers "What happened in our phone system?" while Zoom Contact Center reporting answers "How well did we serve our customers?"
-For those looking to bridge these data gaps, exploring advanced Zoom Phone reporting is a critical next step.
-To learn more about the broader landscape, check out our guide on what is call reporting software.
+Zoom Phone reporting answers "What happened in our phone system?" while Zoom Contact Center reporting answers "How well did we serve our customers?".